odm7341/dispatchDuck/README.md

 More channels can be added to the same m3u8 file, and may also contain a mixture of DRM and non-DRM encrypted streams.
 Simply upload your m3u8 file into Dispatcharr and select dispatchwrapparr as the profile for any streams.

+## ❤️ Shoutouts

+This script was made possible thanks to many wonderful python libraries and open source projects.

+- [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) development community for making such an awesome stream manager!
+- [Streamlink](https://streamlink.github.io/) for their awesome API and stream handling capability
+- [titusau](https://github.com/titus-au/streamlink-plugin-dashdrm) who laid a lot of the groundwork for managing DASHDRM streams in streamlink!

 ## ⚖️ License
 This project is licensed under the [MIT License](LICENSE).